Mohanalavala/HealthApp/Contributions/Tejaswi/README.md

 - we collected sample data for user entity,admin entity,exercise entity,challenges entity and updated by one of my team member.
 - In the comments posted by Dr. Badami, I have updated meetings using a new commit.

+## Meetings

+- Meetings and discussions in our team are updated here.[Meetings](https://github.com/Mohanalavala/HealthApp/blob/master/Contributions/meetings)